 This panel displays the parts in a component's SRVBLDS table with a status of MANUAL.
-The records are displayed with an action code (AC) 'M', meaning the status of the parts in the special build list UNKNOWN, can be changed from MANUAL to BUILT by changing the action code (AC) to 'B'.
-When you press the Process Key (PF5), each part with an Action Code of 'B' is removed from the UNKNOWN record and the status of the record is changed to BUILT if all parts are removed.
+The records are displayed with an action code (AC) of M, meaning the status of the parts in the special build list UNKNOWN, can be changed from MANUAL to BUILT by changing the action code to B. When you press the Process Key (PF5), each part with an action code of B is removed from the UNKNOWN record and the status of the record is changed to BUILT if all parts are removed.

 Update SRVBLDS Table Entries Set action code AC to B to update status to BUILT.
 Action code M indicates that the status is MANUAL.
 Press PF6 to set action code to B for all parts.

-AC Part Fn Part Fta

-M DMSXXX EXC M DMSXX1 EXC

-M DMSXX2 EXC

-M DMSXX3 EXC M DMSXX4 EXC

-M DMSXX5 EXC

-M DMSXX6 EXC M DMSXX7 EXC

-M DMSXX8 EXC

-M DMSXX9 EXC M DMSX10 EXC

-M DMSX11 EXC

-Page 1 of 2

-PF1=HELP PF3/PF12=Quit PF5=Process PF6=All_Parts PF8=Forward

-Figure 171.
+AC Part Fn Part Fta M DMSXXX EXC M DMSXX1 EXC M DMSXX2 EXC M DMSXX3 EXC M DMSXX4 EXC M DMSXX5 EXC M DMSXX5 EXC M DMSXX6 EXC M DMSX77 EXC M DMSX77 EXC M DMSX8 EXC M DMSX8 EXC M DMSX10 EXC M DMSX11 EXC Page 1 of 2 PF1=HELP PF3/PF12=Quit PF5=Process PF6=All_Parts PF8=Forward Figure 173.
 SRVBLDS Update Panel

 Table 26.
-Program Function (PF) Keys on the VMFUPDAT EXEC SRVBLDS Update Panel
+Function Keys on the VMFUPDAT EXEC SRVBLDS Update Panel

-Function Explanation Help Displays a help panel that describes the content and meaning of the SRVBLDS Update panel.
-Quit Exits from VMFUPDAT.
+Key Function Explanation PF1 Help Displays a help panel that describes the content and meaning of the SRVBLDS Update panel.
+PF3/12 Quit its from VMFUPDAT.
 No changes are made to records in the SRVBLDS table.
-Process Updates the appropriate records in the SRVBLDS table with changes made on the panel.
-All_Parts Sets the Action Code to 'B' for all parts.
-Backward Displays the previous page of the panel.
-Forward Displays the next page of the panel.
-Help Quit Process All_Parts Backward
+PF5 Process Jpdates the appropriate records in the SRVBLDS table with changes made on the panel.
+PF6 All_Parts Sets the action code to B for all parts.
+PF7 Backward Displays the previous page of the panel.
+PF8 Forward Displays the next page of the panel.